meti651/tictactoe-react/README.md

 The `Menu` component is responsible for settuping the board, it is the landing page component.

 The `Board` component is responsible for driving the game.
-It renders the cell, check whether one player wins after a move, change players.
+It renders the cell, check whether one player wins by placing 5 adjacent signs after a move, change players.
+There is a possibility to play in teams.
+The players could have the same signs and the win condition is to have 5 of the same sign adjacent to eachother.

 The `Cell` component is just the representation of one cell of the board, it just run the `playerMove` function, and change the sign in its content.